mastodon/future-tos/README.md

 # Revised Terms of Service for mastodon.social and mastodon.online

+Discussion of the contents of this repository should be directed to [this GitHub Discussion thread](https://github.com/mastodon/mastodon/discussions).

+--- TO BE REMOVED WHEN PUBLIC
 Mastodon gGmbH operates two Mastodon servers, mastodon.social and mastodon.online, under the jurisdiction of German law.

 In June, we proposed to implement new Terms of Service that would apply to registered users of these servers, with the possibility of these terms being used as a template for other, future, default installations of the Mastodon software.